-As a former college lacrosse player, avid triathlete and team physician for U.S. Lacrosse and U.S. Ski and Snowboard, I’ve been fortunate to enjoy the energy and excitement of women’s sports at many different levels.
-Sports provide a unique opportunity for female athletes to build friendships, gain confidence, learn teamwork and instill qualities to help them succeed, on the field and throughout their careers.
+As a former college lacrosse player, avid triathlete, and team physician for the U.S. Lacrosse and U.S. Ski and Snowboard teams, I’ve been fortunate to enjoy the energy and excitement of women’s sports at many different levels.
+Sports provide a unique opportunity for female athletes to instill qualities to help them succeed on the field and throughout their careers, such as:

 The longer girls stay involved in sports, whatever their connections, the better off they are.
 Here are some recommendations to help keep female athletes in the game.

-It’s important to remember that girls respond to their environment.
-They prefer a group setting with teams that offer camaraderie, support and friendships.
+Girls respond to their environment.
+They prefer a group setting with teams that offer camaraderie, support, and friendships.
 They want to understand the whys behind certain plays or decisions.
-If a team has a bad practice and the players hang their heads after, having a coach criticize and curse out players will not be well received nor achieve a productive result.
+If a team has a bad practice and the players hang their heads afterward, having a coach criticize and curse out players will not be well received nor achieve a productive result.

-In my current role at HSS, I focus on sports with a lot of pivoting, cutting and twisting.
-It’s important for female athletes to build strength in their core, comprising the abdominal and gluteal muscles.
+In my current role at HSS Orthopedics, I focus on sports with a lot of pivoting, cutting, and twisting.
+Female athletes need to build strength in their core, comprising the abdominal and gluteal muscles.
 I favor dynamic warm-ups, where you are stretching and moving at the same time.
-Examples are jumping back and forth over cones on a field, doing planks and using agility ladders to shuffle side to side.
+Examples are:

-Experts estimate that nearly 9 million Americans aged six and older who participate in sports and fitness will suffer a sports-related injury each year.
-But many of these injuries are preventable by accessing the information, training and resources to keep young athletes safe and healthy.
-The HSS Sports Safety Program offers an educational series for athletes, coaches, teachers and parents that includes neurodynamic warm-ups, proven to reduce the risk of anterior cruciate ligament (ACL) injury (one of the most common injuries for females).
+Experts estimate that nearly nine million Americans age six and older who participate in sports and fitness will suffer a sports-related injury each year.
+But many of these injuries are preventable by accessing information, training, and resources to keep young athletes safe and healthy.
+The HSS Sports Safety Program offers an educational series for athletes, coaches, teachers, and parents that includes neurodynamic warm-ups, proven to reduce the risk of anterior cruciate ligament (ACL) injury (one of the most common injuries for females).

-This is our ultimate goal, to keep girls active and playing sports as long as possible.
-HSS and espnW recently co-sponsored an all-day conference on this topic that featured pro athletes, motivational speakers, nutritionists and others.
 Strategies for reaching this goal start with keeping sports fun.
 We’re so focused on perfection and drills.
 Carve out practice time each week for a fun activity.
-Varsity and travel teams are not the right fit for everyone; consider joining house leagues and participating in intramural sports.
-And as you mature and your body changes, modify your training to grow as an athlete and enjoy sports.
+Varsity and travel teams are not the right fit for everyone.
+Consider joining house leagues and participating in intramural sports.
+As you mature and your body changes, modify your training to grow as an athlete and enjoy sports.